Six Tax Mistakes and Penalties to Avoid

 Reading time: 5 minutes

-Read below for some of the most common tax mistakes and learn how to avoid making them yourself when you file this year.
+Read below for some of the most common tax mistakes and learn how to avoid making them when you file.

 1. Filing past the deadline